 In 1980, he played on one of the truly great minor league teams, the Denver Bears, who won over two-thirds of their games.
 The other stars on his team that year were Tim Raines, Randy Bass, and Tim Wallach.
 Hostetler was the regular first baseman (Bass DH'ed) and hit .269/~.345/.371, with only 9 home runs and 58 RBI in a very hitter-friendly environment.
 He was the only member of the infield not to make the American Association All-Star team as Raines (2B), Wallach (3B) and Jerry Manuel (SS) were all selected.

-After being included in a spring training trade that sent Al Oliver to Montreal in return for Larry Parrish and him, he was a .232 hitter, with 22 HR and 67 RBI for the Texas Rangers in 1982, as their primary first baseman, but he struck out 113 times in 418 at-bats and saw his playing time dwindle after that.
-He led the team in home runs in spite of not playing his first game until May 29th, giving Ranger fans hopes that he would become a huge power threat.
+After being included in a spring training trade that sent him and Larry Parrish to the Texas Rangers in return for Al Oliver, he was a .232 hitter, with 22 HR and 67 RBI in 1982, as the Rangers' primary first baseman, but he struck out 113 times in 418 at-bats and saw his playing time dwindle after that.
+He led the team in home runs in spite of not playing his first game until May 29th, giving Rangers fans hopes that he would become a huge power threat.
 However, he was replaced at 1B by rookie Pete O'Brien in 1983, and did not last long at DH as his power faded away, with only 11 home runs in 94 games while his strikeout rate went from bad to awful.
-Texas Ranger fans had hoped he might someday be as good as Dave Kingman, but Hostetler never had much success in the Major Leagues.
+Texas Rangers fans had hoped he might someday be as good as Dave Kingman, but Hostetler never had much success in the Major Leagues.
 Al Oliver, for whom he had been traded prior to the 1982 season, subsequently went on to tear up the National League.
 At least Texas fans were able to see Larry Parrish, the other player involved in the trade, be productive for a few seasons in Arlington.

 Back to the American Association